ArtemiiimetrA/3deye-test-assignment/README.md

 1. The pattern of the string will never be changed in the future.

+2. Only integer numbers should be used in the number part of records.
+Any decimal numbers (e.g., "123.5.
+Text") will be treated as invalid and rejected during parsing.

+3. Multiple consecutive whitespaces in the text part will be normalized to single spaces.
+The string will be normalized by collapsing all whitespace sequences (spaces, tabs, etc.) into single spaces.

 ## CLI Usage

 The application provides two main commands: `generate` for creating test files and `sort` for sorting files.
 Command-line options override values from `appsettings.json`.